Jordan-Insinger/CNT4007_Project/README.md

 What we Achieved:
 We managed to implement everything that the document required.
-Which is to create a peer with java peerProcess -ID-.
-When other peers are created, it will connect to the previous peers with a intial hanshake, then send messages which will enable the download of files from the peers’ that contain a file within their folder.
+Which is to create a peer with java peerProcess [PEERID].
+When other peers are created, it will connect to the previous peers with a intial handshake, then send messages which will enable the download of files from the peers’ that contain a file within their folder.
 All peers will have the same files by the end of the download.

 Playbook:
 Initial creation
-Follow step in order
+Follow steps in order:

-1. “tar -xvf proj1.tar”  - to unzip the file.
+1. “tar -xvf P2P.tar”  - to unzip the file.
-2. “javac Handler.java Message.java MessageLogger.java Pair.java Peer.java peerProcess.java” - to initialize all of the java files
+2. “javac *.java” - to initialize all of the java files
 3. “Java peerProcess -id-” - Will run a file using our peerProcess implementation.